 All staff, other individuals working on behalf of the University, students and visitors must comply with copyright legislation and regulations in every endeavour.

 Any use of third-party copyright content in research and teaching material that is not covered by a special licence or exception in the Copyright Act should only occur with the express written permission or licence from the copyright-holder.
 Using third-party material for other activities, including but not limited to promotion or marketing, general administration, publication, public lectures or performances requires permission from the rights-holder.
 All staff, other individuals working on behalf of the University, students and visitors must ensure necessary permissions or licences are obtained during the development of a project and prior to its completion.
 Copyright records should be captured in line with the Information Management Framework – Governing Policy and associated procedures.

 Failure to comply is unacceptable and exposes the University to unnecessary risk.

 The University will investigate allegations of, and impose penalties for, copyright infringement by staff and students of the University.
-Disciplinary proceedings, including termination or expulsion, may be initiated against those responsible for misconduct in accordance with the Staff Code of Conduct - Governing Policy and Student Conduct and Discipline - Governing Policy.
+Disciplinary proceedings, including termination or expulsion, may be initiated against those responsible for misconduct in accordance with the Staff Code of Conduct - Governing Policy and Student Conduct - Governing Policy.